jackplummer/odin_recipes/README.md

 Recipe Website from The Odin Project

 ## Description
 This website is a culmination of my learning from The Odin Project - HTML Foundations course.
-This will be very rudimentary but will be later improved with CSS.
+This has been improved with rudimentary CSS changing the font and image size.
+This will be later improved.